danmxli/danmxli.github.io/_posts/2023-01-09-custom_landing_page.md

 > REACT

 ### Objective
         Use HTML CSS JAVASCRIPT front end web development tools to build a landing page UI.
         Use React to implement dynamic web features.

 ### Description
 This UI is new and improved, and incorporates visual aspects of digital creativity and productivity.
 Looking to market this custom landing page to non-profit companies and startups.

+### Project Development Flow
+This is where I put test builds of my project.
+Includes screenshots.
+Screen recordings.
+This is constantly updated until the build of the project is complete.

 ### Project Github